-In today's high volume, fast-moving market, you need more than just attractive, eye-catching specialty packaging on the store shelf.
+In today's high volume, fast-moving market, you need more than just attractive, eye-catching promotional packaging on the store shelf.

 You also need support at every step in the production process of a decorative tin from concept through consumption.
-Crown offers a comprehensive array of technical and market support services for brands, giving them a significant competitive edge and helping accelerate time to market.
+Crown offers a comprehensive array of technical and market support services for custom product packaging for brands, giving them a significant competitive edge and helping accelerate time to market.

 Customer Technical Service